(originally published August 2014, this post has been updated June 2018 to reflect current information)

 - Ask open-ended questions.
 It is easy to answer yes or no, so challenge your followers to engage with your hotel by asking a question that elicits an emotion.
 For example, ask: Where do you want your first dance to be, and why?

 - Get specific.
 Find out the key elements that your guests look for when planning their wedding so you can tailor your content to their interests.
 For example, ask: What is the top thing you need to make your wedding a success?

 - Utilize thank you cards and photos from previous weddings.
 Ask the couple if you can “show them off” on your social channels to give your followers a better visual of what they can expect at their own wedding.
-Showing remnants from a happy couple’s wedding will resonate with followers more so than images from a staged photo shoot.
+Showing remnants from a happy couple’s wedding will resonate with followers more so than images from a staged photoshoot.

-If you haven’t been encouraging your previous clients to share their experience through a review yet, this needs to be one of your top priorities!
+If you have not been encouraging your previous clients to share their experience through a review yet, this needs to be one of your top priorities.
 In fact, 95% of engaged couples use online reviews to select wedding vendors.